September-October 2014

 New Senior Talent Acquisition Specialist Joins OpTech

 TROY— OpTech, an IT, engineering, and health care workforce solutions provider, has named Cindy Proudfoot as senior talent acquisition specialist.
-Proudfoot has an extensive background in recruiting and business development.
-She was most recently a lead business development consultant with PITSS America and was responsible for finding and developing customer and sales leads.
-She also […]
+Proudfoot has an extensive background in recruiting and business development. […]

 -